Cornell-Tech-PAML-Course-2023/homework2/README.md

 Task 5 and 6: Add two columns to the web application using st.columns() function, one for Task 6 and 7.

-<b>Task 5</b>: Remove irrelevant/useless features.
+## Task 5: Remove irrelevant/useless features

 Collect a user's preferences on one or more features to remove using the st.multiselect() function.
 Add a button to remove irrelevant/useless values using the pd.drop() function.
 Feel free to reuse code from HW1.

-<b>Task 6 (Checkpoint 3)</b>: Remove Nans.
+## Task 6 (Checkpoint 3): Remove Nans

 Add a button to remove ‘Not a Number’ (Nan) values from the dataset which calls the remove_nans() using the pd.dropna()  function.
 Write a function called remove_nans() that returns a dataframe with Nans removed.

-<b>Task 7</b>: Impute data.
+## Task 7: Impute data

 Impute the dataset with one of the following options: 1) mean, 2) median, 3) zeros.
 Collect a user’s preference for one feature to impute imputation method (from previous sentence).
 Next, show the updated dataset showing the imputed datapoint updates.

-<b>Task 8 (Checkpoint 4)</b>: Remove outliers.
+## Task 8 (Checkpoint 4): Remove outliers

 Remove outliers from the dataset using the InterQuartile Range (IQR), a commonly used approach for finding and removing outliers.

 Display a plot, as done in Task 2 to view a Scatter Plot, Boxplot, Line Plot, or Histogram to inspect features before removing outliers.
 Add a st.multiselect() menu with the numerical features as options using the code below, given that df is the Pandas dataframe containing the dataset.
 ```